gggraph/Genesis/contractexample.md

 **Last words, reverting instructions code depends to contract writer.
 Because machines usually overwrite their memory, loss of informations is part of the nature of computers.
 Writing piece of codes in blockchain environment is fighting against time and the mutability of elements.
 Overwriting contract storage is not allowed, here is why there is no simple write instructions to disk space.
 Writing smartcontract is writing symettric code.
 Welcome to the world of palindrome-based langages.**

+## About complex contract, dress your contract interface

+Because bimmarket contract works with large array of bytes as arguments for its methods, you cannot use GenesisExplorer.exe to write CRT.
+The better way is to create your custom program to interact with the contract.
+It should not be that hard.
+Here is some fast UI to explore the contract storage and build from scratch some CRT.

 ## Final view of the whole asm code